 This hair reference has two short hairstyles, two medium hairstyles, and two long hairstyles.
 These hairstyles look amazing and would be so fun to draw.

-This drawing actually gives a few tips for drawing realistic hair.
+This drawing gives a few tips for drawing realistic hair.
 They show how to draw texture, highlights, shadows, and incorporate halftone.

 27. Long Wavy Hair

 Here’s another hairstyle that looks like a classy wedding hairstyle.
-Again, this artist is just so talented when it comes to drawing realistic hair.
+Again, this artist is just so talented when drawing realistic hair.

 28. Long Hair and Starbucks

 Okay, I have to admit, I have no idea how this artist made it look like the hair is wrapped around the fingers.
-This is definitely a lovely photo and it would be fun to learn this technique.
+This is a lovely photo, and it would be fun to learn this technique.

 Here are some simple sketches of character hairstyles.
 There are Disney characters like Snow White and Ariel.
 As well as classic characters like Marge Simpson and Pippi Longstocking.

 If you’re a fan of Disney and Disney princesses, I think that it would be so fun to draw some of these hairstyles.
 This is a great reference for practicing your hair shading.